PotterJam/dotfiles/SETUP.md

 ## Ghostty

-Ghostty 1.3.1 was installed manually.
+Ghostty 1.3.1 was installed manually but for fresh installs use brew.
 Its active macOS configuration is stored at:

 `~/Library/Application Support/com.mitchellh.ghostty/config.ghostty`